 Other Duties and Responsibilities

-- To adopt a positive approach to personal and professional development; engaging in one to one meetings and relevant training;
+- Adopt a positive approach to personal and professional development; engaging in one to one meetings and relevant training;

-- To be aware of, and act on, relevant governance responsibilities and requirements as an employee of SAS and adhere to these wherever you are working;
+- To be aware of, and act on, relevant health and safety responsibilities as an employee of SAS and adhere to these wherever you are working;

 - To maintain confidentiality in all areas of work at SAS;